buccaneerai/note-window-consumer/performance/2023-04-20/Breathing/d.md

 - NONE

 #### Social History
-Smokes half a pack of cigarettes per day since age 20
+The patient has been smoking cigarettes since the age of 20 and currently smokes about half a pack per day.
+The patient has been previously advised about the risks of smoking.

 #### Allergies
 - Patient denies allergies

 #### Medications
-- Flovent steroids
+- Flovent steroid
 - Albuterol inhaler

 #### Assessment & Plan
-- Worsening difficulty breathing: Breathing treatment, prescribe another steroid, follow up after test results
+- Worsening asthma symptoms: Administer breathing treatment, prescribe another steroid, and schedule follow-up visit
-- Cough with blood and green-yellow phlegm: Chest x-ray, CBC panel, follow up after test results
+- Possible infection: Order chest x-ray and CBC panel
-- Smoking: Discuss smoking cessation at the end of the appointment
+- Smoking: Discuss smoking cessation during appointment